livetrails/targetj/README.md

 ### Quick example

-In our first quick example, which demonstrates a simple functional pipeline, a purple `div` will grow from `100px` to `250px` in 50 steps, with each step occurring at a minimum interval of 10 milliseconds.
+In our first quick example, which demonstrates a simple functional pipeline, a purple `div` will grow from `100px` to `250px` and then shrink back to `100px` in 50 steps for each transformation, with each step occurring at a minimum interval of 10 milliseconds.
 The `height` target will activate whenever the `width` target executes, using the `width` value to proportionally adjust the `height`.
 Similarly, the `scale` target will take the `height` value and update whenever the `height` target executes.

 Notice that no CSS is required, and HTML is not needed.